edurange/ssh_inception_tutorial/sshInception.md

 ### Can you decode betcha_cant_read_me?

-Start by looking at the useful commands.
-There's one you haven't seen in this excercise before.
+Start by looking at the helpful commands.
+There's one you haven't seen in this exercise before.

 Use that command to perform an in depth search of the man pages using a keyword that will help you decode the file.